 - If you wish to use Adobe Reader, make sure you have the latest version of Adobe Reader.

-- In Mac OS X, you can use Adobe Reader or Apple's Preview utility (in your Applications folder); if you experience trouble with one, try the other.
-Preview in Mac OS X 10.6 Snow Leopard, versions 10.6.0–10.6.2 has a bug wherein some Web links will not work as expected.
-The problem is solved in 10.6.3.
+- On a Mac, you can use Adobe Reader or Apple’s Preview utility (in your Applications folder); if you experience trouble with one, try the other.

 - If graphics appear as grey boxes in Adobe Reader, select the Display Large Images checkbox in Adobe Reader’s Preferences window.